itsmihir/system-design-primer/README.md

 * [Latency-based](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-latency)
 * [Geolocation-based](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo)

+**Zones**
+  A DNS Zone is a portion of the DNS namespaces that is managed by a specific organisation or administrator. for example a company can have an app and a wesbsite with different server (different IP).
+We can divide the app.myCompany and web.myCompany into different zones.

 ### Disadvantage(s): DNS

 * Accessing a DNS server introduces a slight delay, although mitigated by caching described above.